sf-wdi-29/ruby-oop/readme.md

 >Goal: let's create a Car that goes "Vroom" when it's first *initialized*

-In Ruby there's a built-in method named `initialize` that is invoked every time a class is instantiated.
-Let's prove that this is true by adding a method named `initialize`.
+In Ruby there's a built-in method named `initialize` that is invoked every time the `.new` class method is called.

 ```ruby
 class Car